Maximize tax savings

 As the term suggests, clubbing of income means adding or including the income of another person (mostly family members) to one’s own income.
 This is allowed under Section 64 of the IT Act.
 However, certain restrictions pertaining to specified person(s) and specified scenarios are mandated to discourage this practice.

 Income of any and every person cannot be clubbed on a random basis while computing total income of an individual and also not all income of specified person can be clubbed.
 As per Section 64, there are only certain specified income of specified persons which can be clubbed while computing total income of an individual.

 |Section||Specified person||Specified scenario||Income to be clubbed|

 Transferring income without transferring asset either by way of an agreement or any other way,

-|Such income would be clubbed in the hands of the tranferor
+Any income from such asset will be clubbed in the hands of the tranferor

-|Section 61||Any person||Transferring asset on the condition that it can be revoked||Any income from such asset will be clubbed in the hands of the taxpayer
+|Section 61||Any person||Transferring asset on the condition that it can be revoked||Any income from such asset will be clubbed in the hands of the transferor|

 Exceptions to clubbing